grammyjs/website/site/docs/advanced/transformers.md

 Transformer functions installed on `bot.api` will be pre-installed on every `ctx.api` object.
 Thus, calls to `ctx.api` will be transformed by both those transformers on `ctx.api`, as well as those transformers installed on `bot.api`.

-## Use cases of transformer functions
+## Use Cases of Transformer Functions

 Transformer functions are as flexible as middleware, and they have just as many different applications.